JHolling/datasciencecoursera/CodeBook.md

 DataSet  				Test or Train

-tBodyAccelerometermeanX 		number
+tBodyAccelerometermeanX 		-1 to 1

-tBodyAccelerometermeanY			number
+tBodyAccelerometermeanY			-1 to 1

-tBodyAccelerometermeanZ			number
+tBodyAccelerometermeanZ			-1 to 1

-tGravityAccelerometermeanX		number
+tGravityAccelerometermeanX		-1 to 1

-tGravityAccelerometermeanY		number
+tGravityAccelerometermeanY		-1 to 1

-tGravityAccelerometermeanZ		number
+tGravityAccelerometermeanZ		-1 to 1

-tBodyAccelerometerJerkmeanX		number
+tBodyAccelerometerJerkmeanX		-1 to 1

-tBodyAccelerometerJerkmeanY		number
+tBodyAccelerometerJerkmeanY		-1 to 1

-tBodyAccelerometerJerkmeanZ		number
+tBodyAccelerometerJerkmeanZ		-1 to 1

-tBodyGyroscopemeanX			number
+tBodyGyroscopemeanX			-1 to 1

-tBodyGyroscopemeanY			number
+tBodyGyroscopemeanY			-1 to 1

-tBodyGyroscopemeanZ			number
+tBodyGyroscopemeanZ			-1 to 1

-tBodyGyroscopeJerkmeanX			number
+tBodyGyroscopeJerkmeanX			-1 to 1

-tBodyGyroscopeJerkmeanY			number
+tBodyGyroscopeJerkmeanY			-1 to 1

-tBodyGyroscopeJerkmeanZ			number
+tBodyGyroscopeJerkmeanZ			-1 to 1

-tBodyAccelerometerMagnitudemean		number
+tBodyAccelerometerMagnitudemean		-1 to 1

-tGravityAccelerometerMagnitudemean 	number
+tGravityAccelerometerMagnitudemean 	-1 to 1

-tBodyAccelerometerJerkMagnitudemean 	number
+tBodyAccelerometerJerkMagnitudemean 	-1 to 1

-tBodyGyroscopeMagnitudemean		number
+tBodyGyroscopeMagnitudemean		-1 to 1

-tBodyGyroscopeJerkMagnitudemean		number
+tBodyGyroscopeJerkMagnitudemean		-1 to 1

-fBodyAccelerometermeanX			number
+fBodyAccelerometermeanX			-1 to 1

-fBodyAccelerometermeanY			number
+fBodyAccelerometermeanY			-1 to 1

-fBodyAccelerometermeanZ			number
+fBodyAccelerometermeanZ			-1 to 1

-fBodyAccelerometermeanFreqX		number
+fBodyAccelerometermeanFreqX		-1 to 1

-fBodyAccelerometermeanFreqY		number
+fBodyAccelerometermeanFreqY		-1 to 1

-fBodyAccelerometermeanFreqZ		number
+fBodyAccelerometermeanFreqZ		-1 to 1

-fBodyAccelerometerJerkmeanX		number
+fBodyAccelerometerJerkmeanX		-1 to 1

-fBodyAccelerometerJerkmeanY		number
+fBodyAccelerometerJerkmeanY		-1 to 1

-fBodyAccelerometerJerkmeanZ		number
+fBodyAccelerometerJerkmeanZ		-1 to 1

-fBodyAccelerometerJerkmeanFreqX		number
+fBodyAccelerometerJerkmeanFreqX		-1 to 1

-fBodyAccelerometerJerkmeanFreqY		number
+fBodyAccelerometerJerkmeanFreqY		-1 to 1

-fBodyAccelerometerJerkmeanFreqZ		number
+fBodyAccelerometerJerkmeanFreqZ		-1 to 1

-fBodyGyroscopemeanX			number
+fBodyGyroscopemeanX			-1 to 1

-fBodyGyroscopemeanY			number
+fBodyGyroscopemeanY			-1 to 1

-fBodyGyroscopemeanZ			number
+fBodyGyroscopemeanZ			-1 to 1

-fBodyGyroscopemeanFreqX			number
+fBodyGyroscopemeanFreqX			-1 to 1

-fBodyGyroscopemeanFreqY			number
+fBodyGyroscopemeanFreqY			-1 to 1

-fBodyGyroscopemeanFreqZ			number
+fBodyGyroscopemeanFreqZ			-1 to 1

-fBodyAccelerometerMagnitudemean		number
+fBodyAccelerometerMagnitudemean		-1 to 1

-fBodyAccelerometerMagnitudemeanFreq 	number
+fBodyAccelerometerMagnitudemeanFreq 	-1 to 1

-fBodyBodyAccelerometerJerkMagnitudemean number
+fBodyBodyAccelerometerJerkMagnitudemean -1 to 1

-fBodyBodyAccelerometerJerkMagnitudemeanFreq number
+fBodyBodyAccelerometerJerkMagnitudemeanFreq -1 to 1

-fBodyBodyGyroscopeMagnitudemean		number
+fBodyBodyGyroscopeMagnitudemean		-1 to 1

-fBodyBodyGyroscopeMagnitudemeanFreq 	number
+fBodyBodyGyroscopeMagnitudemeanFreq 	-1 to 1

-fBodyBodyGyroscopeJerkMagnitudemean	number
+fBodyBodyGyroscopeJerkMagnitudemean	-1 to 1

-fBodyBodyGyroscopeJerkMagnitudemeanFreq number
+fBodyBodyGyroscopeJerkMagnitudemeanFreq -1 to 1

-tBodyAccelerometerstdX			number
+tBodyAccelerometerstdX			-1 to 1

-tBodyAccelerometerstdY			number
+tBodyAccelerometerstdY			-1 to 1

-tBodyAccelerometerstdZ			number
+tBodyAccelerometerstdZ			-1 to 1

-tGravityAccelerometerstdX		number
+tGravityAccelerometerstdX		-1 to 1

-tGravityAccelerometerstdY		number
+tGravityAccelerometerstdY		-1 to 1

-tGravityAccelerometerstdZ		number
+tGravityAccelerometerstdZ		-1 to 1

-tBodyAccelerometerJerkstdX		number
+tBodyAccelerometerJerkstdX		-1 to 1

-tBodyAccelerometerJerkstdY		number
+tBodyAccelerometerJerkstdY		-1 to 1

-tBodyAccelerometerJerkstdZ		number
+tBodyAccelerometerJerkstdZ		-1 to 1

-tBodyGyroscopestdX			number
+tBodyGyroscopestdX			-1 to 1

-tBodyGyroscopestdY			number
+tBodyGyroscopestdY			-1 to 1

-tBodyGyroscopestdZ			number
+tBodyGyroscopestdZ			-1 to 1

-tBodyGyroscopeJerkstdX			number
+tBodyGyroscopeJerkstdX			-1 to 1

-tBodyGyroscopeJerkstdY			number
+tBodyGyroscopeJerkstdY			-1 to 1

-tBodyGyroscopeJerkstdZ			number
+tBodyGyroscopeJerkstdZ			-1 to 1

-tBodyAccelerometerMagnitudestd		number
+tBodyAccelerometerMagnitudestd		-1 to 1

-tGravityAccelerometerMagnitudestd	number
+tGravityAccelerometerMagnitudestd	-1 to 1

-tBodyAccelerometerJerkMagnitudestd	number
+tBodyAccelerometerJerkMagnitudestd	-1 to 1

-tBodyGyroscopeMagnitudestd		number
+tBodyGyroscopeMagnitudestd		-1 to 1

-tBodyGyroscopeJerkMagnitudestd		number
+tBodyGyroscopeJerkMagnitudestd		-1 to 1

-fBodyAccelerometerstdX			number
+fBodyAccelerometerstdX			-1 to 1

-fBodyAccelerometerstdY			number
+fBodyAccelerometerstdY			-1 to 1

-fBodyAccelerometerstdZ			number
+fBodyAccelerometerstdZ			-1 to 1

-fBodyAccelerometerJerkstdX		number
+fBodyAccelerometerJerkstdX		-1 to 1

-fBodyAccelerometerJerkstdY		number
+fBodyAccelerometerJerkstdY		-1 to 1

-fBodyAccelerometerJerkstdZ		number
+fBodyAccelerometerJerkstdZ		-1 to 1

-fBodyGyroscopestdX			number
+fBodyGyroscopestdX			-1 to 1

-fBodyGyroscopestdY			number
+fBodyGyroscopestdY			-1 to 1

-fBodyGyroscopestdZ			number
+fBodyGyroscopestdZ			-1 to 1

-fBodyAccelerometerMagnitudestd		number
+fBodyAccelerometerMagnitudestd		-1 to 1

-fBodyBodyAccelerometerJerkMagnitudestd	number
+fBodyBodyAccelerometerJerkMagnitudestd	-1 to 1

-fBodyBodyGyroscopeMagnitudestd		number
+fBodyBodyGyroscopeMagnitudestd		-1 to 1

-fBodyBodyGyroscopeJerkMagnitudestd	number
+fBodyBodyGyroscopeJerkMagnitudestd	-1 to 1